Croatia © Les Haines

 Did you know?

--The necktie was invented in Croatia and is called a 'cravat', which comes from the word 'Croat'.
+-The necktie was invented in Croatia; the name 'cravat' comes from the word 'Croat'.

 -Dalmatians originally came from the Dalmatian coast.